openharmony/docs/en/application-dev/windowmanager/application-window-stage.md

   onWindowStageCreate(windowStage: window.WindowStage) {
     windowStage_ = windowStage;
-    // Create a subwindow when it is needed, for example, when a click event occurs in the main window.
+    // Create a subwindow when it is needed, for example, when a touch event occurs in the main window.
 Calling onWindowStageCreate is not always necessary.
 The code here is for reference only. this.showSubWindow();
   }

   onWindowStageDestroy() {
-    // Destroy the subwindow when it is no longer needed, for example, when the Close button in the subwindow is clicked.
+    // Destroy the subwindow when it is no longer needed, for example, when the Close button in the subwindow is touched.
 Calling onWindowStageDestroy is not always necessary.
 The code here is for reference only. this.destroySubWindow();
   }
 };